return42/sphkerneldoc/linux_src_doc/drivers/pci/pci_c.rst

 -----------

 Check if the device dev has its INTx line asserted, mask it and return true in that case.
-False is returned if not interrupt was pending.
+False is returned if no interrupt was pending.

 .. _`pci_check_and_unmask_intx`: